How to Build Your Data Reliability Stack

 The rise of data reliability

 In short, data reliability is an organization’s ability to deliver high data availability and health throughout the entire data lifecycle, from ingestion to the end products: dashboards, ML models, and production datasets.
-In the past, attention has been given to addressing different parts of the puzzle in isolation, from testing frameworks to data observability, but this approach is no longer sufficient.
+In the past, attention has been given to addressing different parts of the puzzle in isolation, from data testing frameworks to data observability, but this approach is no longer sufficient.
 As any data engineer will tell you, however, data reliability (and the ability to truly treat data like a product) is not achieved in a silo.

 A schema change in one data asset can affect multiple tables and even fields downstream in your Tableau dashboards.
 A missing value can send your finance team into hysterics when they’re querying new insights in Looker.
 And when 500 rows suddenly turns into 5,000, it’s usually a sign that something isn’t right – you just don’t know where or how the table broke.